-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Developer: Panic Art Studios

-Platform: Nintendo Switch, PlayStation 4, Android, iOS, Microsoft Windows, Linux, Macintosh operating systems
+Platform: iOS, Microsoft Windows, Linux, Macintosh operating systems

 Release Date: January 2014

-The first Hack ‘n’ Slash game on this top-down RPGs list also has roguelike and RPG elements that create a great little treasure trove for all you gamers out there.
-Hero Siege lets you annihilate hordes of enemies, grow your talent tree, grind until your heart’s content, and explore seven ‘Acts’ that are enhanced by gorgeous Pixel Art graphics.
-You can have countless hours of fun and play with up to four others online, what’s not to love?
-Well, this is almost the cartoon equivalent to something like Diablo 3 or Path of Exile, and those over-the-top cartoon-like sprites might just get on your last nerve after a while.
+The first Hack ‘n’ Slash game on this top-down RPGs list also has roguelike and RPG elements.
+Hero Siege lets you annihilate hordes of enemies, grow your talent tree, grind to your heart’s content, and explore seven acts that are enhanced by gorgeous pixel art graphics.
+Players can expect countless hours of fun and play with up to four others online.
+This is almost the cartoon equivalent to something like Diablo 3 or Path of Exile, and those over-the-top cartoon-like sprites are something you’ll either love or hate.

 #10 Torment: Tides of Numenera